 The circular trail around the Tre Cime is a beautiful and not too strenuous walk, although it can be quite long.
 It takes an average of 3 to 5 hours to complete, according to speed and… length of breaks!

 So, in actual facts, it can take much longer, and what I suggest to all visitors that come to the Tre Cime – especially on a first visit – is to set aside a whole day, and allow plenty of time for this most magical of experiences.

-Of course the views are majestic, and undeniably the prime feature of interest.
-These open up on the whole Dolomites' region and beyond, changing almost along every step of the way (in the picture below, a view towards Auronzo, taken from the beginning of the circular trail described here).
+Of course, the views are majestic, and undeniably the prime feature of interest.
+These open up on the whole Dolomites’ region and beyond, changing almost along every step of the way (in the picture below, a view towards Auronzo, taken from the beginning of the circular trail described here).

-But the historical aspect is also to be taken into account, with so many traces of the events of WW1 still visible today – such as, for instance, the caves at Monte Paterno/Paternkofel (2,746 m), which one encounters on the ascent towards Rifugio Locatelli/Dreizinnenhütte (pictured below, the high altitude plateau around the Locatelli mountain hut, as seen from the base of Monte Paterno and with Dolomite peaks all around).
+But the historical aspect is also to be taken into account, with so many traces of the events of WW1 still visible today – such as, for instance, the caves at Monte Paterno/Paternkofel (2,746 m), which one encounters on the ascent towards Rifugio Locatelli/Dreizinnenhütte (pictured below, the high altitude plateau around the Locatelli mountain hut, seen from the base of Monte Paterno and with the Dolomite peaks all around).

 This mountain is also the location of the story of one of the best Alpine guides of his time, Sepp Innerkofler, who actively got involved in the war events for his deep knowledge of the area (and actually lost his life during the conflict).
 Perhaps the most striking remnant of those infamous times, though, is the long tunnel which was dug in the mountain’s belly in order to reach its summit, and which can now be visited only with the appropriate protective gear.